Groupe Berkem & Arctic Bioscience Partner to Launch B-Romega: A Breakthrough in Omega-3 Innovation

 ABOUT ARCTIC BIOSCIENCE

 Arctic Bioscience is a biotech company developing and commercializing pharmaceutical and nutraceutical products based on unique bioactive marine compounds.
-The company is developing HRO350 a novel oral drug candidate.
-HRO350 is being developed for treatment of patients with mild-to-moderate psoriasis.
-This is a large patient group in need of new effective medicines with beneficial safety profile.
 Nutraceuticals from Arctic Bioscience are sold globally as bulk ingredients as well as finished goods under the ROMEGA® brand.
 Arctic Bioscience is led by a highly skilled team of talents with diverse and highly relevant background.

 Arctic Bioscience Norwegian herring caviar extracts (arctic-bioscience.com)